Safeguarding: It’s EVERYONE’S responsibility!

 Mrs T. Daurie (Manager, The Sweet Bee & The Place 2 Bee)

-All concerns regarding welfare and safeguarding are passed through members of staff to the DDSLs and/or the DSLs, in compliance with the most recent local and national guidance.
+All concerns regarding welfare and safeguarding are passed through members of staff to the DSL, Senior DDSLs and/or DSOs, in compliance with the most recent local and national guidance.

 Designated Teachers for Looked after children

 Protecting children and young people while online is embedded into our computing and Preparation for Adulthood curricula.
-It is important that pupils are aware of the risks and that these dangers are identified and discussed with them at appropriate times through the school year.
+It is important that pupils are aware of the risks, and that these dangers are identified and discussed with them at appropriate times throughout the school year.
 We provide pupils with an awareness of how to stay safe online.

 FREE e-Safety Webinar